joeljorly/English-to-Malayalam-Translator/README.md

 This repo contains 4 different approaches which are capable of translating an English input to its corresponding Malayalam counterpart.

-Each of these 4 apporaches producing results of varying accuracy
+Each of these 4 apporaches producing results of varying accuracy The concept of transfer-rules, pos-tagging and morphology have all been aapplied here